cs107e/cs107e.github.io/guides/console.md

 **Windows and Linux**

-There is now need to install any drivers to use the breakout board.
+There is no need to install any drivers to use the breakout board.

 **Mac OSX**